Saturday, 2 December 2017

 The Ballad of Sinclar (Zinklars vise) is a ballad from Norway composed by Edvard Storm in 1781.
 It tells the story of a historical battle at Kringen in Norway, which took place in 1612.
 In this battle, a group of Norwegian farmers ambushed a company of Scottish soldiers (one of the officers was a Captain George Sinclair) who were on their way to fight for Sweden against Norway in the Kalmar war.
 The ambush took place where the Scottish soldiers had to pass along a narrow way bordered by steep slopes on one side and a river on the other.
 The Scots were heavily defeated, and the battle assumed a legendary status, partly due to the poems, stories, and songs that have been told and sung about it.
 This is one such.

-You may see from the performances below that it is still a popular song for bands and singers who like to sing old ballads.
-There are some stylistic differences between this and a typical folk ballad though.
+This is still a popular song for bands and singers who like to sing old ballads.
+There are some stylistic differences between this ballad and a typical folk ballad though.

 The Battle of Kringen by Georg Nielsen Strømdal